Attending the Piano Institute?

 Students are allowed to have cell phones, but rules for using them will be enforced.
 Students are not allowed to use cell phones during classes, performances, practice time or after 10 pm.
 If you must contact your son or daughter, the best time will probably be during the noon hour or dinner (5:30-6:30 pm) as those are about the only times students are consistently free.

 Dress will be informal.
 Bring one formal outfit for your performance.
 Be prepared for warm (occasionally hot) days.
 Nights are usually cooler and a sweater or light jacket may be needed.
 Bring a swimsuit for the outdoor pool (swim tests will be implemented shortly after students' arrival).
-If you plan on participating in sports, bring your tennis racket and balls, frisbees, baseball or softball glove, or whatever you most like to do.
+If you plan on participating in sports, bring your tennis racket and balls, frisbee, baseball, softball glove, or whatever you most like to do.

 Will I need to bring additional money?

-Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the College bookstore and general store.
+Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the Campus Store and general store.
 ATMs are available on campus.
 Unfortunately, personal checks cannot be cashed on campus.

 What if I have medications?